railwayapp/docs/src/docs/getting-started.md

 ### Run and Develop Your App

 When developing locally, it's likely that you'll need environment variables to store sensitive connection strings.
-Railway provides those variables whenever you run the following command.
+Railway provides those variables whenever you run the following command:
 ```bash
 railway run <cmd>
 ```